Grant Proposals

 • Having trouble choosing?
 Start with your favorite museum wing for this grant proposal.
 Narrow it down from there by choosing your favorite medium–pottery, frescoes, sculptures, architecture, etc. Then google search for that specific criteria and find a piece that is NOT in the museum wing already.
 Find the museum/collection the piece is currently in (MET, MoMA, Vatican, Louvre, British Museum…) and check the resources that they list for that piece.

-B) Written Document
+B) Written Paper

 1) Cover page should include: